 Abiding by this dress code will prevent a lot of problems for volunteers once they get to the Farm.
 Chaperones, please speak with all the volunteers about the dress code before leaving home.
 If volunteers do not comply with the dress code, they will not be able to participate in "church night."

-Abosolutely no alcohol or drugs are permitted at any of the Glenmary Group Volunteer sites.
+Abosolutely no alcohol or drugs are permitted at any of the Glenmary Group Volunteer Program sites.